 FATF helps to identify the national vulnerabilities, which prevent protecting of an Inter Financial system from misuse.
 The FATF Recommendations sets out a broad framework of measures which the different countries shall implement to combat money laundering and financing of terrorism.
 Additionally, countries have different types of legal and operational framework.
 The FATF Recommendation also sets an international standard for implementing the measures.
 The FATF has issued 40 Recommendations in the year 1990 to combat the misuse of financial systems.
 Financial Action Task Force set up the standard of measures that countries should work on:

 - Pursue money laundering and terrorism financing

 - Identification of risks associated with money laundering

 - Use the preventive measures for financial sector

 FATF to carry out evaluation of India’s Mechanism

 FATF is the inter-governmental agency that deals with money laundering and terrorist financing.
 It carry out the evaluation of India’s established mechanism related to financial crimes.
-The evaluation of combating the financing of terrorism regime of India was based on FATF 40 recommendations.
+The evaluation of combating the financing of terrorism regime of India was based on implementation of the FATF standards.
 The main sources of money laundering in India takes place by committing a large number of illegal activities and criminal activities that are taking place in and outside the country.

 Combating Money Laundering, Terrorist Financing in India